gary-stu/FL/README.md

 ## Prerequisites

 Obviously, you need Python.

-You also need mpv accessible through your PATH, but Windows and OSX binaries are packaged with the release in case you don't have it installed
+You also need mpv accessible through your PATH, but Windows and OSX binaries are packaged with the release in case you don't have it installed.

 ## Installing